pyIVLS/pyIVLS/plugins/howTo.md

 3. Fill in the provided .ini template
 4. In the GUI, open the pluginloader subwindow
 4. import plugin, the loader handles basic checks and updates the global config.
+The name given in the ini file should match the file pyIVLS_{name}.py and the object inside pyIVLS_{name}_plugin.
+Otherwise naming is not important.
+The address (dir) of the plugin is read on import, so the dir can have any name.
+The .ini file is also loaded while importing, so the name does not matter.

 ## How to remove plugins:
 Currently removing plugins is only available by removing them from pyIVLS.ini

 # What methods should a plugin have, the necessary interface:
 - parse_settings_widget.
 SeqBuilder assumes this and uses it to check settings for plugins.
+- Seqbuilder also assumes
 -TODO: complete this section.

 # On writing hooks